 Response: If safety equipment is required for any activity it does figure in the perception of the dangers involved.
 But in the US we find that requiring seatbelts and airbags in cars has done almost nothing to convince our drivers that there may be some remote danger in driving a car on our roads.
 We passed laws to require the use of belts and added passive restraints as well, but our annual highway death toll is still nearly 34,000 souls.
 That level of danger has done nothing to curb the use of the automobile in our society.
 The perception of danger in cycling here is almost exclusively confined to the danger of riding in traffic.
 For that reason cyclists without helmets here often say "I just ride on trails, so I don't need one."
 We do not believe that a requirement to use a helmet reduces cycling mileage here any more than seatbelt laws reduce driving.
 Back to top

 In Australia, bicycle helmets are mandatory in all states and territories.
 Compliance is high but varies by area, with some cities over 90% and rural areas much lower.
 In the State of Victoria cyclists' head injuries declined 41%.
 There were 36% fewer child riders on the road, immediately after the legislation passed, but perhaps more adult riders.
 Changes in ridership may or may not have been related to the passage of the laws, and the road culture in Australia is unique to that country.
 Injury reduction was below expectations, but still spectacular.
 Hospital data from Western Australia showed that the number of intracranial injuries was cut in half with increased helmet use, while head injuries were less serious, and hospital stays shorter.
 After more than a decade of experience with helmet laws there is no serious consideration in Australia of repealing their laws, although in 2011 a film maker in Brisbane produced this anti-helmet law video for an organization called helmetfreedom.org that hopes to repeal the Queensland law.
 For that side of the Australian argument, see their site or the links at the bottom of this page.
 But a recent study from Queensland's CARRS-Q has examined the issue thoroughly from the bottom up, and concluded: "Current bicycle helmet wearing rates are halving the number of head injuries experienced by Queensland cyclists.
 This is consistent with published evidence that mandatory bicycle helmet wearing legislation has prevented injuries and deaths from head injuries.
 It is reasonably clear that it discouraged people from cycling twenty years ago when it was first introduced.
 Having been in place for that length of time in Queensland and throughout most of Australia, there is little evidence that it continues to discourage cycling.
 There is little evidence that there is a large body of people who would take up cycling if the legislation was changed."
 In 2013 the report of a Queensland parliamentary committee ignored this finding and recommended a trial suspension of the helmet rule for those 16 and over riding on trails and low speed roads, or using bikeshare program bicycles.
+More recently two studies have concluded that the "evidence" put forward by critics of the laws is bogus.
 Back to top

 We have a page up linking to many studies that have concluded that helmet laws do increase the use of helmets.
 Back to top